 A Better Way to Know for Sure

-While tackling your skin ailment may feel embarrassing, there is an easy way to do it right now.
-You don’t need to make an appointment to see one of our doctors.
-In fact, at Your Doctors Online you can connect with one of our medical doctors simply by downloading our app.
+While tackling your skin ailment may feel embarrassing, there is an easy way to do it now.
+Also, you don’t need to make an appointment to see one of our doctors.
+In fact, at Your Doctors Online, you can connect with one of our medical doctors simply by downloading our app.

-There is no need to make an appointment and sweat it out in the waiting room.
-Get your skin queries answered as pain-free as possible and connect with one of our knowledgeable MDs.
-Best of all, connecting with our service is absolutely free.
+Furthermore, there is no need to make an appointment and sweat it out in the waiting room.
+In addition, answer your skin queries as pain-free as possible and connect with one of our knowledgeable MDs.